 A key component of the project's promotion works is in the basement, which will be transformed into a curatorial exhibition experience to share stories of past, present and future.
 This activated space will offer a diverse range of content and programs, with ongoing opportunities to embrace community ideas, memories and connections to Melbourne and her history.

-Uniquely merging conservation whilst also promoting Melbourne's heart, the rebirth of the Royal Exhibition Building will be carried out over a number of stages.
+Uniquely merging conservation whilst also promoting Melbourne's heart, Museums Victoria looks forward to sharing the next chapter of the Royal Exhibition Building with you.

 Who is funding the Project?